 A third party is injured in an accident caused by an Uber / Lyft driver

 If you have been hit and are injured by a rideshare driver, you may make your claim against the driver, the rideshare company, or both, depending on the exact circumstances.

 Rideshare drivers are generally not insured by the companies they work with unless they have turned their apps on and are either seeking a ride, driving to a customer, or carrying a passenger.
 The amount of insurance cover provided by the company is fairly minimal if just the app is turned on.
 Uber, for instance, provides $50,000 per person in bodily injury liability and $25,000 for property damage, with a total of $100,000 per accident.
 If your damages amount to more than that you may make a claim against the driver’s own insurance policy as well to close the gap.

 If you have been hit by an Uber / Lyft driver when they are actively driving to pick up a paying passenger or have a passenger in their vehicle then the company liability cover rises to $1 million in bodily injury damages.

-Call an experienced car attorney if injured in a Jackson ridshare accident
+Call an experienced car attorney if injured in a Jackson rideshare accident

 Transport by rideshare is on the rise and if you are a regular user of Uber or Lyft it pays to learn something about liability issues just in case the worst happens and you are involved in an accident.

-If you, or a member of your family, have been injured through no fault of your own anywhere in the state, you should make an appointment with a Jackson based personal injury attorney to discuss the possibility of filing a personal injury claim.
-Call the Diaz Law Firm in Jackson MS as soon as you can at 601-607-3456.
+If you, or a member of your family, have been injured through no fault of your own anywhere in the state, you should make an appointment with a Jackson-based personal injury attorney to discuss the possibility of filing a personal injury claim.
+Contact the Diaz Law Firm online or call us in Jackson MS as soon as you can at 601-607-3456.